ncatlab/nlab-content/pages/0/1/5/7/7510/content.md

 $$\mathrm{congintro}_{x:A.p(x)} \coloneqq \mathrm{ext}_{\prod_{x:A} B(x)}^{-1}^{-1}(\lambda (x:A).p(x)):(\lambda x:A.b(x)) =_{\prod_{x:A} B(x)} (\lambda x:A.b'(x))$$
 \end{proof}

 Finally, we present the typal congruence rule for the formation rule of function types, which relies upon the previous two results.
-The theorem and proof differs significantly whether one uses [[definitional isomorphisms]] or some notion of [[equivalences of types]].
+The theorem and proof differs significantly whether one uses [[definitional isomorphisms]], some notion of [[equivalences of types]], or in a [[dependent type theory with type variables]], [[identity type#IdentityTypesBetweenTypes|identity types between types]]

 ##### Using definitional isomorphisms